Central Program

 TRAVEL

-2400 Chew Street, Allentown, PA
+Muhlenberg College: 2400 Chew Street, Allentown, PA

-Closest Airport: Lehigh Valley International Airport (ABE)
+Closest Airport: Lehigh Valley International Airport (ABE), is approximately 7 miles from the Muhlenberg campus.

-Trans-Bridge Lines offers service from the Port Authority Bus Terminal in NYC, and Newark Airport to the Allentown Transportation Center, 603 Linden Street, Allentown, PA (2.3 miles from campus)
+Trans-Bridge Lines offers service from Port Authority Bus Terminal in NYC and Newark Airport to the Allentown Transportation Center, 603 Linden Street, Allentown, PA (2.3 miles from campus) Flixbus from NYC, Philadelphia, and elsewhere.
+Greyhound offers service from Philadelphia to the Allentown Transportation Center.

 MEALS

-The meal card is $227 and covers one week of meals starting with dinner on July 2, (July 9 for week 2) thru breakfast on July 9, (July 16 for week 2).
-A la carte meal prices are $10 / $13.50 / $16.75 for breakfast, lunch, and dinner.
+The meal card is $280 and covers one week of meals starting with dinner on Sunday, July 12, (July 19 for second week) thru breakfast on Sunday, July 19, (July 26 for second week).

 ROOMS

-All rooms and classrooms are air-conditioned.
-Basic linens (sheets, pillow, and towels) are included.
+All standard rooms are air-conditioned.
+Budget rate housing is not air-conditioned, with hall baths.
+Basic linens (sheets, pillow, and towels) are included with all housing.
 Beds are twin, extra long.

 Scholarships & Work-Study